mrzli/date-util/README.md

 // }
 ```

-### Change Date General Information
+### Add Duration to Date General Information

-Here is some general information about function that are used for adding or subtracting a duration from a date ([Change Date](#change-date)).
+Here is some general information about function that are used for adding or subtracting a duration from a date ([Add Duration to Date](#add-duration-to-date)).

 There is one function for adding/subtracting a duration for each of the six full date forms.